risunya/risunya/README.md

-Hi there 👋
+**Hi there 👋**

-I'm Andrey, frontend developer from Saint-Petersburg (ru).
+I'm Andrey, **frontend developer** from Saint-Petersburg (ru).
 I'm passionate about exploring novel ideas and building innovative digital solutions for challenging problems.
 I enjoy being involved in the entire product creation process, from initial concept to release.

 My focus in recent years has been on building scalable data solutions using Knowledge Graphs, and Natural Language Processing technologies.
-Previously, I've also worked on web applications.
-On the side, I'm building open-source tools as well.
-I have listed some of my professional and personal projects on my website (in progress).
+I have listed some of my professional and personal projects on my **website** (in progress).

 <br/>